-Objectives Activities Timeframe Indicators Shared Responsibili ty Strengthening coordination of Promote gender equality in social security programming July 2021 CMC's approval of the Gender Action Plan All Ministries social security programmes for gender equality Review implementation of the gender action plans of ministries by the CMC December 2021 CMC decided and guided to present annual reports on gender equality results Coordinate and follow-up implementation of the gender policy in social security programmes January 2021 onwards Annual review includes GE performance Oversee coordination between social security programmes and sectorial programmes December 2020 CMC's guidance issued for establishing coordination between programmes Gender Equality in thematic Clusters' programmes Oversee gender integration in the action areas of the thematic clusters December 2020 The Action Plans of thematic clusters incorporate action for GE promotion All Clusters Coordinate and follow-up implementation of the gender policy in thematic programmes January 2021onwards Annual review includes GE performance Coordinating the Field Committees on social security Update TORs of the district and upazilla- level committees to look after gender perspectives.
-January 2020 onwards Updated ToR of the Committees Review and propose the expansion of scope of work of IMED Review current scope of work of IMED and assign responsibilities to monitor and evaluate social security Programmes under revenue budget December 2020 Proposal approved by CMC for further action IMED, PMO, MoPA Grievance redress system Oversee the functions of ministries in addressing grievances related to targeting, delivery of benefits, and harassments etc. Beginning July 2021 All ministries guided to establish grievance redressal system All Ministries LGD, NGOs, Cabinet Division Create public awareness including among women about complain mechanism and the central GRS of Cabinet Division July 2021 Continuous Public meeting at upazilla level Strengthen grievance redressal system to ensure quick disposal of grievances January 2021 Continuous Guidance provided and staff identified
+Objectives Activities Timeframe Indicators Shared Responsibili ty Strengthening coordination of Promote gender equality in social security programming July 2021 CMC's approval of the Gender Action Plan All Ministries social security programmes for gender equality Review implementation of the gender action plans of ministries by the CMC December 2021 CMC decided and guided to present annual reports on gender equality results Coordinate and follow-up implementation of the gender policy in social security programmes January 2021 onwards Annual review includes GE performance Oversee coordination between social security programmes and sectorial programmes December 2020 CMC's guidance issued for establishing coordination between programmes Gender Equality in thematic Clusters' programmes Oversee gender integration in the action areas of the thematic clusters December 2020 The Action Plans of thematic clusters incorporate action for GE promotion All Clusters Coordinate and follow-up implementation of the gender policy in thematic programmes January 2021onwards Annual review includes GE performance Coordinating the Field Committees on social security Update TORs of the district and upazillalevel committees to look after gender perspectives.
+January 2020 onwards Updated ToR of the Committees Review and propose the expansion of scope of work of IMED Review current scope of work of IMED and assign responsibilities to monitor and evaluate social security Programmes under revenue budget December 2020 Proposal approved by CMC for further action IMED, PMO, MoPA Grievance redress system Oversee the functions of ministries in addressing grievances related to targeting, delivery of benefits, and harassments etc. Beginning July 2021 All ministries guided to establish grievance redressal system All Ministries LGD, NGOs, Cabinet Division Public meeting at upazilla level Strengthen grievance redressal system to ensure quick disposal of grievances January 2021 Continuous Guidance provided and staff identified Strengthen capacity Guide all ministries to integrate capacity- building activities for women (leadership, nutrition, self-respect, entrepreneurship, livelihood, skills, social support and risk- mitigation etc. for empowerment) Beginning July 2021 CMC's guidance given to all ministries to incorporate these in all programme designs All ministries MoWCA Guide all ministries to strengthen staff capacity to address gender equality and women empowerment in social security programme design, delivery and monitoring December 2021 Continuous CMC's guidance given to all ministries

-Chuomath an Cuido all ministrios to integrate conseits Dogina: CMC's guidanas airra All mainistriss Strengthen capacity Guide all ministries to integrate capacity- building activities for women (leadership, nutrition, self-respect, entrepreneurship, livelihood, skills, social support and risk- mitigation etc. for empowerment) Beginning July 2021 CMC's guidance given to all ministries to incorporate these in all programme designs All ministries MoWCA Guide all ministries to strengthen staff capacity to address gender equality and women empowerment in social security programme design, delivery and monitoring December 2021 Continuous CMC's guidance given to all ministries Gender- responsive programme design Cooridinate with Planning Commission to ensure that TPP and DPP formats mainstream gender and include a gender action plan December 2020 TPP and DPP formats reviewed Planning Commission ECNEC, All ministries Issue instruction to use Guidelines for Gender Responsive programme design and integrate gender-related design features (e.g. empowering elements, participation, awareness voice, social capital etc.) in all programmes December 2020 Circular issued and instruction given Coordinate with Planning Commission to apply and enfore gender-focused design features in programme approval and review process July 2021 Gender-focused programme review mechanism established Strengthen gender-focused result Oversee that a set of gender-focused indicators is developed and applied December 2021 Instruction given to MOWCA and GED MoWCA GED monitoring Oversee collection and use of sex- disaggregated data for monitoring and reporting of gender-focused results of social security programmes January 2021 Instruct all agencies to collect and present sex disaggregated data Harmonize (consolidate) smaller programmes Oversee identification of programmes eligible for phasing-out and up-scaling based on gender-focused result assessment for CMC's approval June 2021 Assessment completed, list prepared, and approved by CMC IMED, Cabinet Oversee integration of tested empowering elements with transformatory potential in the consolidated and expanded programmes June 2021 Empowering features incorporated in the consolidated and expanded programmes
+Gender- responsive programme design Coordinate with Planning Commission to ensure that TPP and DPP formats mainstream gender and include a gender action plan December 2020 TPP and DPP formats reviewed Planning Commission ECNEC, All ministries Circular issued and instruction given Coordinate with Planning Commission to apply and enforce gender-focused design features in programme approval and review process July 2021 Gender-focused programme review mechanism established Strengthen gender-focused result Oversee that a set of gender-focused indicators is developed and applied December 2021 Instruction given to MOWCA and GED MoWCA GED monitoring Oversee collection and use of sex- disaggregated data for monitoring and reporting of gender-focused results of social security programmes January 2021 Instruct all agencies to collect and present sex disaggregated data Harmonize (consolidate) smaller programmes Oversee identification of programmes eligible for phasing-out and up-scaling based on gender-focused result assessment for CMC's approval June 2021 Assessment completed, list prepared, and approved by CMC IMED, Cabinet Oversee integration of tested empowering elements with transformatory potential in the consolidated and expanded programmes June 2021 Empowering features incorporated in the consolidated and expanded programmes